Webhuis/GNUCobolIDE/README.rst

-OpenCobolIDE
+GNUCobolIDE
 ------------

-**OpenCobolIDE is no longer maintained**, see https://github.com/OpenCobolIDE/OpenCobolIDE/issues/439
+**GNUCobolIDE is no longer maintained**, see https://github.com/GNUCobolIDE/GNUCobolIDE/issues/439

 Features:
 ---------